-An eye for an eye – the future of wearable tech will soon be keeping an eye on our health.
+An eye for an eye – the future of wearable contact lens tech will soon be keeping an eye on our health.

 Imagine a world where your contact lenses doubled as a remote laboratory, analysing your tears to test your blood sugar levels, before wirelessly transmitting the data to your doctor.
 What might have once seemed like science-fiction is becoming a reality, especially as tech giants like Sony, Samsung and Google have all invested heavily in researching the medical applications for smart contact lenses.

 Longevity.Technology: From monitoring symptoms of chronic illnesses to transmitting vital signs, to delivering drugs, we are excited by the near-term developments in this field; remote diagnosis, monitoring and treatment means swifter, more efficient patient outcomes leading to enhanced lifespan and healthspan.

 The TRL score for this Longevity.Technology domain is currently set at: ‘Principles are demonstrated through experimentation.’

 The TRL score for the technology addressed in this article is: ‘Principles are demonstrated through experimentation.’

 The smart contact lens market is expected to be worth $7.2 billion in terms of revenue by 2023 , its growth driven by the pressures of an aging population suffering chronic diabetic eye disease and the increasing interest in self-monitoring devices.